 So nothing was observed during the first illuminated and hence naked-eye pass over Southern Africa.
 Knowing now that the satellite was NOT running close to the predicted time, potential observers for the 25 May were warned to look quite a lot earlier to quite a lot later to bracket the predicted time.
-Deon who van Rooyen, lives in Krugersdorp set on the up predicted pass at 18h24m SAST and managed to secure two images (see left) of a possible satellite running about 25 minutes late at
+Deon van Rooyen, who lives in Krugersdorp set up on the predicted pass at 18h24m SAST and managed to secure two images (see left) of a possible satellite running about 25 minutes late at